tsburn/ts-UnifiedNlpIntegration/README.md

 Installation
 --

-1. Download and install `GMSC
+1. Download and install `GMSCore.apk` from the UnifiedNlp [r